adriancrafter/todoapp/internal/todo/readme.md

 ### - `interface.go`

-Contains interface definitions for API and web controllers, service, repository, and other components related to the todo feature.
+Contains interface definitions for API and web service, repository, and other components related to the todo feature.

 ## Note